rafay99-epic/Astro-Portfolio-Blog/src/content/blog/Run_LLM-on-your-computer.md

 ---
-title: 'DIY AI Chatbot: Free Local Setup'
+title: "DIY AI Chatbot: Free Local Setup"
 description: >-
   Learn how to set up and run powerful AI chatbots on your PC for free, without spending a dime.
 pubDate: 2024-10-02T19:00:00.000Z
 draft: true
 heroImage: /DIY AI Chatbot Free Local Setup.png
+authorName: Abdul Rafay
+authorAvatar: /author.jpg
 ---

 With the rise of large language models (LLMs), it's no surprise that many are paying between $20 to $50 for AI chatbot subscriptions.
 However, these services often come with limitations—like daily usage caps—and for the price, the value might not always feel justified.
 Sure, they have their use on mobile or desktop, but why pay when you can run these models for free on your own hardware?